-The second measurement is with a barrier (typically a metallic surface that is the best under materials used in shielding, and the resulting signal should be the floor level noise of the antenna and receiver with additional safety margin, usually 6 dB, to take account for error.
+The second measurement is with a barrier.
+This is typically a metallic surface that is the best under materials used in shielding.
+The resulting signal should be the floor-level noise of the antenna and receiver with an additional safety margin.
+This is usually 6 dB, to take into account for error.

-Once these two verification measurements are taken, the dynamic range can be calculated, which is simply the difference between the maximum and minimum signals.
-The amount of dynamic range must be greater than the amount of desired signal attenuation from enclosure shielding from the sample.
+Once these two verification measurements are taken, the dynamic range can be calculated.
+This is simply the difference between the maximum and minimum signals.
+The amount of dynamic range must be greater than the amount of desired signal attenuation from the enclosure shielding from the sample.

 Otherwise, the unit outperforms the test chamber and thus concludes the sample shields better than the chamber, which should never be the case.
 It is important to always verify data, especially if the outcome appears to support this situation.